vitejs/vite/docs/guide/migration.md

 - [Raw `import.meta.glob`](features.md#glob-import-as) switched from `{ assert: { type: 'raw' }}` to `{ as: 'raw' }`

-- JS Extensions in SSR and lib mode now use a valid js extension (`js`, `mjs`, or `cjs`) for output js entries and chunks based on their format and the package type.
+- JS file extensions in SSR and lib mode now use a valid extension (`js`, `mjs`, or `cjs`) for output JS entries and chunks based on their format and the package type.

 ## Migration from v1